meteor/meteor/site/README.md

 ### Continuous Deployment

-For a non-master branch to be automatically deployed to S3 on push, its name must either start with `version-`, or be matched by [the branch regex in the deployment section of `circle.yml`](https://github.com/meteor/guide/blob/master/circle.yml#L18).

-The `master` branch is deployed to the root of the S3 bucket.
+- The `master` branch is automatically deployed to the root of the S3 bucket on every push.

+- Any branch that starts with `version-` will be automatically deployed in a sub-folder on every push.
 A branch with the name `version-1.2` will be deployed under the `v1.2` folder.

-Any other branch, if added to the regex, will be deployed with the `branch-` prefix.
+- Any other branch is ignored by default.
+If you want to enable auto-deploy for a branch, you should edit [the branch field in the deployment section of `circle.yml`](https://github.com/meteor/guide/blob/master/circle.yml#L18) to match the name of the branch.
+The branch will be then be deployed with the `branch-` prefix automatically.
 For example, branch `test` will be deployed under the `branch-test` folder.

 ### Manual Deployment

+In the `site` directory:

 1. Create `keys.json` (search for "Meteor guide AWS S3 keys" in LastPass):